aspose-words/Aspose.Words-Documentation/en/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 - New public properties **Priority**, **UnhideWhenUsed**, and **SemiHidden** for enhanced style management have been added to the [Style](https://reference.aspose.com/words/cpp/aspose.words/style/) class. <sup>24.2</sup>
 - The functionality to retrieve the actual reference mark text for footnotes and endnotes has been enhanced with the **ActualReferenceMark** property and the **UpdateActualReferenceMarks** method. <sup>24.2</sup>
 - Emulation of binary raster operations for WMF metafiles has been implemented. <sup>24.3</sup>
+- The capability to define signature options for documents within **SaveOptions** has been enabled by adding a new **DigitalSignatureDetails** class with new public members, as well as adding new properties to the [OoxmlSaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/ooxmlsaveoptions/), [DocSaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/docsaveoptions/) and [OdtSaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/odtsaveoptions/) classes. <sup>24.4</sup>

 {{% alert color="primary" %}}